A Non-Metric Approach to Space, Time and Gravitation: A brief survey of the quasi-metric theory

 \section{A brief survey of the quasi-metric theory}

-In this section we summarize the main features of the quasi-metric framework and the quasi-metric theory.
-A considerably more extensive discussion can be found in [1].

-The basic premise of the quasi-metric framework is that the canonical description of space-time is taken as fundamental.
-That is, space-time is constructed as consisting of two mutually orthogonal foliations: on the one hand space-time can be sliced up globally into a family of 3-dimensional spacelike hypersurfaces (called the fundamental hypersurfaces (FHSs)) by the global time function $t$, on the other hand space-time can be foliated into a family of timelike curves everywhere orthogonal to the FHSs.
+A basic feature of the quasi-metric framework is its non-metric nature, and this implies that the canonical description of space-time is taken as fundamental.
+That is, quasi-metric space-time is constructed as consisting of two mutually orthogonal foliations: on the one hand, space-time can be sliced up globally into a family of 3-dimensional space-like hypersurfaces (called the fundamental hypersurfaces (FHSs)) by the global time function $t$; on the other hand, space-time can be foliated into a family of time-like curves everywhere orthogonal to the FHSs.
 These curves represent the world lines of a family of hypothetical observers called the fundamental observers (FOs), and the FHSs taken at $t=$constant represent a preferred notion of space.
-The equations of the theory depend on the geometrical properties of the FHSs.
+The equations of quasi-metric theory depend on said split-up of quasi-metric space-time into space and time.

-The FHSs are associated with two families of Lorentzian space-time metric tensors ${\bf {\bar g}}_t$ and ${\bf g}_t$ in such a way that different FHSs correspond to domains of applicability of different members of these families in an one to one relationship.
+The FHSs are associated with two families of Lorentzian space-time metric tensors ${\bf {\bar g}}_t$ and ${\bf g}_t$ in such a way that different FHSs correspond to domains of applicability of different members of these families in an one-to-one relationship.
 The metric family ${\bf {\bar g}}_t$ represents a solution of field equations, and from ${\bf {\bar g}}_t$ one can construct the ``physical'' metric family ${\bf g}_t$ which is used when comparing predictions to experiments.
 The theory is not metric since the affine connection compatible with any metric family is non-metric.

-To be able to compare theory to experiment we have to represent the metric families in terms of components with respect to some coordinate system on space-time.
+To be able to compare theory to experiment, we have to represent the metric families in terms of components with respect to some coordinate system on space-time.
 It is convenient to use a coordinate system ${\{}x^{\mu}{\}}$ where the relationship between the time coordinate $x^0$ and the global time function is given by $x^0=ct$; this ensures that $x^0$ is a global time coordinate.
-A coordinate system with a global time coordinate of this type we call a global time coordinate system (GTCS).
-Note that there exist infinitely many GTCSs.
+A coordinate system with a global time coordinate of this type, we call a global time coordinate system (GTCS).
+There exist infinitely many GTCSs.